Pipeline development utilities

 Linting via the CLI with SSH

-# ssh (Jenkins CLI) # JENKINS_SSHD_PORT=[sshd port on master] # JENKINS_HOSTNAME=[Jenkins master hostname] ssh -p $JENKINS_SSHD_PORT $JENKINS_HOSTNAME declarative-linter < Jenkinsfile
+# ssh (Jenkins CLI) # JENKINS_SSHD_PORT=[sshd port on controller] # JENKINS_HOSTNAME=[Jenkins controller hostname] ssh -p $JENKINS_SSHD_PORT $JENKINS_HOSTNAME declarative-linter < Jenkinsfile

 Linting via HTTP POST using curl